 It started as a joke.
 A few months ago, while getting on a friend’s case about something he needed to get done, I apologized for “being such a mom,” which he immediately ran with.
-Comments like, “Yeah, stop being such a mom!” and “Thanks, MOM,” began to litter my Facebook wall.
+Comments like, “Thanks, MOM,” began littering my Facebook wall.
 But then he started being all serious about it.
 He started saying that he honored and appreciated my motherliness.
 He told me that my motherly tenderness is a special, sensitive part of God’s heart that I carry and reveal.

 At first I pushed his words away, but when I began to consider them, they opened up something deep inside.

-I spent the past few months reflecting on my views of kids and motherhood.
-How I’ve never been as crazy about babies as my friends, how I’ve always preferred hanging out with adults rather than kids (even when I was a kid), how I’ve often told myself that kids drain me so I shouldn’t have too many when I grew up.
-And I realized that while I could recognize certain motherly qualities in myself, somewhere deep inside I carried this lie: I wouldn’t make a good mother.
+I have spent the past few months reflecting on my views of kids and motherhood.
+How I’ve never been as crazy about babies as my friends.
+How I’ve always preferred the company of adults to that of kids (even when I was a kid), how I’ve often told myself that kids drain me so I shouldn’t have too many when I grew up.
+And I realized that while I could recognize certain motherly qualities in myself, somewhere deep inside I carried this fear: I wouldn’t make a good mother.

 The past couple months, God has been digging that lie out of me.

 I am introverted and can get drained by kids, but I am not nearly as poor a candidate for motherhood as I once thought.
 Games and babies don’t excite me as they do some.
 I don’t run up to mothers and ask to hold their babies or pursue babysitting opportunities.
-But I do genuinely like babies and kids.
+But I do genuinely like children.
 I do care about them.

 I’ve come to not only recognize, but honor the qualities my friend pointed out those months ago.
 I do have motherly tenderness.
 I do enjoy taking care of people.
 And as the deception has been rooted out of me, a desire to have children has been stirring up.
 I’ve never been particularly eager to have children.
 Get married, yes.
 Have kids, not so much.